olivierfriard/boris_app_docs/README.rst

 2) Install BORIS App on your Android device

-Extract the ZIP archive on your computer and copy all files in
+Extract the ZIP archive on your computer and the extracted directory (boris_app) to /sdcard/kivy/.

+/sdcard/kivy/boris_app